Partner & State Solicitor

-Brian has been with the firm for over 20 years now and is presently the Managing Partner.
+Brian has been with the firm for over 20 years and is presently the Managing Partner.
 He specialises in Personal Injuries, Medical Negligence, Commercial Disputes, Contractual Disputes and other complex Litigation matters.
-Brian leads the Litigation Department of Benville Robinson in conjunction with Clare-Ann Temple, appearing in the District Court, the Circuit Court, the High Court, the Court of Appeal and the Supreme Court.
+Brian leads the Litigation Department of Benville Robinson LLP in conjunction with Clare-Ann Temple, appearing in the District Court, the Circuit Court, the High Court, the Court of Appeal and the Supreme Court.
 Brian also acts for and advises a number of State clients with regard to regulatory and prosecution related matters.
 Brian has built up considerable experience and expertise in Planning and Environmental Law and has acted for Wicklow County Council in relation to a number of extremely important planning cases.
 Brian also acts for private clients regarding planning matters outside the County of Wicklow.

 You can contact Brian at firstname.lastname@example.org